amiralikh/go-logger/README.md

-Certainly!
-Here's an example of a README file for the logger module:

-# Logger Module
+# Logger Module for GOLANG

 The Logger module is a logging utility for Go that provides logging levels (info, error, warning, debug) and the ability to customize the output to the console or a file.
 Each log entry contains the level, message, and timestamp.